Heinrich-Barth/sit-down-and-play/README_setup.md

 * Provide card data and images
 * Provide the map image slices (optionally, if a map is needed)
 * Set the position markers on the map (optionally, if a map is needed)
-* Personalisation with custom dices and backgrounds
+* Personalisation with custom dices, backgrounds and sounds (optionally)

 Once everything is setup, you can start the project via